abhitopia/chrome-plugin/README.md

 ## (Task 3) Full Stack or Backend Developer

 Extend the code developed in part 2 with the necessary deployment scripts to deploy your backend and webproxy on local Minikube Kubernetes cluster.
-The webproxy is responsible for routing the incoming HTTP requests to the backend.
+The webproxy will be responsible for routing the incoming HTTP requests to the backend.

 ## Assessment